eHonnef/afk-clicker/README.md

 ## Usage

 Just take the application PID from the task manager and replace in the Main() function call.
+For minecraft users: press F3 + p to disable the pause menu when you change the focus (use windows key or atl + tab to change window).

 ## Requirements